GuacamoleResearch/ft-staging/README.md

 #### End date is reached (NOT calculated)

-This date is not calculated, so we need to add it to the fields
+This date is not calculated, so we need to add it to the fields (or is it the `follow up` field?)

 Every day a cron action will scan for issues in the state `delivering` or `done` and if the end date has been reached it will send a reminder to whom the issue is assigned to with actions that need to be performed: